Hike the most popular Muir Woods trails on your next trip to this enchanting forest.

 Once you’ve crossed the bridge, the crowds tend to thin out, and you’ll have more freedom to explore the redwoods, which is why this is one of the best Muir Woods hikes.

-This Muir Woods trail takes about 45 minutes to 1 hour, depending on how fast you walk and how often you stop for photos.
+NOTE: The amount of time you spend on a trail depends on how fast you walk and how often you stop for photos.
 Most tours stop at Muir Woods for a little over an hour, giving you enough time to hike this trail.